-Crown believes that the market opportunity continues to become more compelling for onsite power generation in each of Ontario and Alberta, the current geographic regions of focus.
+Crown launched Crown Power in 2019 and believes that the market opportunity continues to become more compelling for onsite power generation in each of Ontario and Alberta, the current geographic regions of focus.
 Crown Power is also currently prospecting opportunities in Eastern Canada, where electricity prices are among the highest in Canada but where natural gas supply is relatively limited, and is investigating potential expansion into select U.S. markets.